 Be careful, though.
 Because it is the color of money, green is also the color of greed and jealousy.

 While some have said the color yellow makes people happy, this does not always seem to be the case.
 It is the color of caution, hence the use of it in street lights and signs, as well as wet floor signs.

 The color is also an identifier.
 People react in a store when they see yellow; they expect to see something on clearance.
 It is also the primary color used for highlighting text, either handwritten or on a computer screen.

-Yellow is also energy, excitement.
+Yellow is also energy and excitement.
 You should use this color in your call to action on your website.
 It will get your clients pumped up and ready to act!

 Ronald McDonald Likes Yellow